cognizant-ai-labs/sepx-paper/README.md

 For other dependency requirements and specific guidelines about how to run the source codes for reproducing the experimental results, please see the README files in each individual folder.
 More specifically: \
-- ```nas-bench-101``` includes all the source codes for reproducing the main experimental results, which are using NAS-Bench-101 dataset.
+- ```nas-bench-101``` includes the guideline and all the source codes for reproducing the main experimental results, which are using NAS-Bench-101 dataset.
-- ```nas-bench-nlp``` includes all the source codes for reproducing the experimental results related to NAS-Bench-NLP dataset.
+- ```nas-bench-nlp``` includes the guideline and all the source codes for reproducing the experimental results related to NAS-Bench-NLP dataset.
-- ```nas-bench-301``` includes all the source codes for reproducing the experimental results related to NAS-Bench-301 dataset.
+- ```nas-bench-301``` includes the guideline and all the source codes for reproducing the experimental results related to NAS-Bench-301 dataset.
-- ```expected_improvement_heatmap``` includes all the source codes for reproducing the results of the numerical analysis in Section "Comparisons based on Theory".
+- ```expected_improvement_heatmap``` includes the guideline and all the source codes for reproducing the results of the numerical analysis in Section "Comparisons based on Theory".

 ## Citation